 Bella Designs was founded in 2002, after designer Diane Swenson found her client base growing beyond what she could service as a part-time job.
-Since then, the company has successfully completed projects for a variety of residential and commercial clients across Southern California (with a home base in San Diego) and Scottsdale, Arizona, earning accolades such as the design excellence award from San Diego Home/Garden Magazine and the Best of Houzz Customer Satisfaction for 2013.
+Since then, the company has successfully completed projects for a variety of residential and commercial clients across Southern California / Scottsdale, Arizona / Gig Harbor, Washington earning accolades such as the design excellence award from San Diego Home/Garden Magazine and the Best of Houzz Customer Satisfaction.

-Bella Designs differentiates from other interior design firms by using a collaborative style that clients welcome.
-Since design is very personal, Diane begins every engagement by listening to her client’s needs and dreams -- which form the blueprint of her work.
-Whether she is involved on a consultative basis, or in a project management capacity, coordinating complex projects, she remains true to the client’s vision.
+Bella Designs differentiates from other interior design firms by focusing on customer service and using a collaborative style that clients welcome.
+Since design is very personal, Diane begins every engagement by listening to her client’s needs and dreams—which form the blueprint of her work.
+Whether she is involved on a consultative basis, or in a project management capacity, coordinating complex projects, she remains true to the clients’ vision.

 Designer and decorator are terms that are mistakenly used interchangeably by many people, despite the fact that there are significant differences in the qualifications and job duties of these two professions.